Our main targets

 REGULATORY COMPLIANCE AND PREVENTING CORRUPTION

 The Nordex Group has zero tolerance for any form of corruption.
 Every employee is responsible for effectively preventing corruption, and we expect the same from our business partners.
 The Compliance Department uses the Code of Conduct, company policies, guidelines, risk assessments, individual advisories, and training to raise our employees’ risk awareness and enable them to prevent and detect potential corruption issues.
-We work continually to identify, evaluate, avoid or mitigate corruption risks at different stages in our value chain, core business processes and activities
+We work continually to identify, evaluate, avoid or mitigate corruption risks at different stages in our value chain, core business processes and activities.

-THE GUIDING PRINCIPLE: HUMAN RIGHTS
+UPHOLDING HUMAN RIGHTS

 In keeping with the United Nations Guiding Principles on Business and Human Rights (UNGPs), our Human Rights Policy is an expression of our commitment to the United Nations Universal Declaration of Human Rights, the International Labour Organisation’s (ILO) core labour standards, and the ILO’s Declaration on Fundamental Principles and Rights at Work.
 We follow the OECD Guidelines for Multinational Enterprises and the principles outlined in the UN Global Compact, as well as international legislation, wherever we operate.